kudzu-cms/kudzu-cli/docs/src/Interfaces/Item.md

 ##### Implementations

 #### BeforeAPIResponse
-BeforeAPIResponse is called before content is sent over the Ponzu API, and provides an opportunity to modify the response data.
+BeforeAPIResponse is called before content is sent over the kudzu API, and provides an opportunity to modify the response data.
 If a non-nil `error` value is returned, a 500 Internal Server Error is sent instead of the response.